kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 This problem was asked by Google.

 Given two non-empty binary trees `s` and `t`, check whether tree `t` has exactly the same structure and node values with a subtree of `s`.
 A subtree of `s` is a tree consists of a node in `s` and all of this node's descendants.
 The tree `s` could also be considered as a subtree of itself.

+## Daily Coding Problem: Problem #878 [Hard]

+This problem was asked by Apple.

+Given a tree, find the largest tree/subtree that is a BST.

+Given a tree, return the size of the largest tree/subtree that is a BST.